Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Punctuality and reliability are qualities that are valued highly amongst today’s business leaders.
 Not only do these qualities show dedication, but they allow your coworkers to do better work, too.
 Still, even the most successful people sometimes find themselves battling against the clock.

-Originally, his VA was helping him by sorting through his inbox, picking out the important emails and putting them in a folder, but P.P. still didn’t have enough time to send replies.
+Originally, his VA helped him by sorting through his inbox, picking out important emails, and putting them in a folder, but P.P. still didn’t have enough time to send replies.
 His team at Prialto saw this issue and found a solution.

-Now P.P.’s virtual assistant makes 30-minute blocks on his calendar every day so he can stay on top of his inbox every day, without interruption.
+Now, P.P.’s virtual assistant schedules 30-minute blocks on his calendar every day so he can manage his inbox without interruption.

 Related: Email Task Management Tips